 During the summer months fleas and ticks plague the shelter dogs, and with no medical treatment these bites can cause serious diseases and bacterial infections making the dogs very sick.
 We aim to provide flea and tick

-With 370 mouths to feed at the shelter, the food bill is huge and the food received often lacks nutrition.
+With over 400 mouths to feed at the shelter, the food bill is huge and the food received often lacks nutrition.
 Some dogs, especially the very young, elderly and sick are unable to tolerate this poor quality diet.
 We provide nutritious food to these dogs in need to help maintain muscle tone, teeth, and bone, and help perform normal daily activities and fight-off infection.
 Our Trust also funds a Feed the Strays programme, in which our local volunteers provide nutritious meals to the local strays.